Turn scattered AI use into approved workflows your firm can trust

 What the programme installs

-Programme scope and price are tailored to your team size and set out in your discovery.
+Programme scope and price are tailored to your team size and set out in your AI Use Review.
 There is no standard sticker, because a forty-person firm and a three-hundred-person firm are not the same job.

 Who is this for?

-You lead a team of roughly 30 to 400 people and you can authorise a business decision.
+• You lead a team of roughly 30 to 400 people and can authorise a business decision.

-You would rather bring in someone who governs AI for regulated businesses than someone who writes posts about it.
+• You would rather bring in someone who governs AI for regulated businesses than someone who only talks about it.

 This is not for you if: